platformsh/platformsh-docs/sites/platform/src/environments/backup.md

    {{< note theme="warning" title="Warning" >}}

-   But Platform.sh doesn’t modify your Git repository.
+   But {{< vendor/name >}} doesn’t modify your Git repository.
 So by default, any further changes you make use the latest code in your repository.

    {{< /note >}}